IBM 4610: Interface

-for interfacing with the printer family programatically.
+for interfacing with the printer family programmatically.
 Generally, when connecting the printer via RS-232 or RS-485, the commands are sent in binary along with the text.
 It is therefor possible to use the printers in different applications.

-Interface Examples
+Interface examples

 The following examples assume a Linux-computer with the printer connected via a USB to serial adapter known to the system as /dev/ttyUSB0 with the port configured for the desired baud rate.

 Printing text on the thermal printer is as easy as writing to the device: